andremann/SKG-IF/docs/source/products.rst

     "localIdentifier": "the_id"

-Alternative identifiers
+Identifiers
 ----
-:Description: Identifier for the resource outside of the SKG.
+:Description: Identifier for the entity outside of the SKG.
 :Type: List
 :Use: Optional (0..n)

-Identifier scheme
+Scheme
 ^^^^^^^^^
 :Description: The scheme for the external identifier.
 :Type: String
 :Use: Mandatory (1)

-Itentifier value
+value
 ^^^^^^^^^^^
 :Description: The external identifier.
 :Type: String